IWSLT/IWSLT.github.io/_pages/2021/shared-tasks/offline.md

 In continuity with last year, the task addresses the translation of TED talks from English into German. **Two test sets will be released containing the same talks, respectively with and without audio segmentation.**

 The system's performance will be evaluated with respect to their capability to produce translations similar to the target-language references.
 Such similarity will be measured in terms of multiple automatic metrics: BLEU, TER, BEER and characTER.
-The submitted runs will be ranked based on the BLEU calculated on the test set by using automatic resegmentation of the hypothesis based on the reference translation by [[https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz | mwerSegmenter]].
-The detailed evaluation script can be found in the [[ https://github.com/isl-mt/SLT.KIT/blob/master/scripts/evaluate/Eval.sh | SLT.KIT]]
+The submitted runs will be ranked based on the BLEU calculated on the test set by using automatic resegmentation of the hypothesis based on the reference translation by [mwerSegmenter](https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz).
+The detailed evaluation script can be found in the [SLT.KIT](https://github.com/isl-mt/SLT.KIT/blob/master/scripts/evaluate/Eval.sh).